Download

 Diversion

-In hospice and home health, drug diversion is not unheard of as the patient services are likely in their home settings and the patient and/or families are responsible for their medication management.
-In these settings, adherence to medication policies and procedures, including patient accountability, is crucial.
+In hospice and home health, drug diversion is not unheard of as the patient services are likely in their home settings, and the patient and/or families are responsible for their medication management.
+Medication diverters often attempt to obtain medication under false pretenses, which may include illicit drug sales and/ or feeding their personal addiction.
+Diversion due to addiction puts the patient at risk of harm and presents regulatory and legal risks to the organization.

 Provider Controls